Have you been charged with an aircraft offence?

 14. Carrying prohibited goods on an aircraft or through a screening point before boarding the aircraft

-What is considered hijacking an aircraft?
+What is Hijacking an Aircraft?

 According to the law, a person hijacks an aircraft if, while on board the aircraft, the person seizes or exercises control of the aircraft by force, or threat of force, or by any other form of intimidation.
 This is an extremely serious offence and is punishable on conviction by life imprisonment.